 Tips for Military Families to Save Money on Groceries

 If you are working on your budget, your grocery bill might be one of the best ways to save some money.
 Here we outlines ways for military families to save on groceries.

 If you feel your grocery bills are high, maybe you ARE overspending.
 According to the USDA charts for July 2018 a family of four with kids between the ages of 6-8 and 9-11 should be spending the following on groceries per month:

 - $848 on the low-cost plan

 While these are just numbers, it can give you an idea of what you should be spending.
 However, if you are an E-4, your budget could look a little different than if you are an O-4, even if you have the same family size.

 If you feel as if you are overspending at the grocery store, you probably are.
-Here are 16 grocery shopping hacks to help you save money in your grocery budget.
+Here are 16 grocery shopping tips to help military families save money on their grocery budget.

 Shop the Commissary

 If you are local to a military commissary, try to shop there when you can.
 You might want to price check items in your area.
 Depending on where you are, the commissary may or may not be the best place to shop.
 If you can compare the costs, you will be able to figure out if shopping at the commissary at your duty station is saving you money.

 Don’t forget your coupons at home.
 Even using a handful of them can save you some money.
 You can get coupons online, in the weekly paper, and even in the mail.
 Also, check the social media pages from your favorite brands as they often give out coupons for specific items throughout the year.